jsangiamo/osdu-infrastructure/infra/templates/osdu-r3-resources/docs/service-instructions.md

 done
 ```
 After running this script, verify that the manifests are in your flux repo in the hld-registry directory and that the azure-common manifest is there as well.
 After verifying that these manifests are all in place, you can deploy the service by pushing the flux repo with the new files.

+You can verify the services started correctly by checking on the status of the pods:
+`kubectl get pods --namespace=osdu`
+If you don't see any pods, you can check the flux logs by getting the Flux pod name (not the memcached one) and then checking those logs:
+`kubectl get pods --namespace=flux`
+`kubectl logs -f <flux_pod_name_here> --namespace=flux`
+If there is a pod that failed to create, you can describe the pod and check its logs to find the issue:
+`kubectl logs -f <pod_name_here> --namespace=osdu`
+`kubectl describe pod <pod_name_here> --namespace=osdu`

 ## Kubernetes Portal Dashboard